Linko-3D/Online-Multiplayer-Networking-Dedicated-Authoritative-Server/README.md

 **Make it persistent**

-To make it persistent and make it always run even if you close the terminal or shutdown your computer.
-You must install tmux while being connected to your ec2 instance.
+To make it persistent and make it always run even if you close the terminal or shut down your computer you must install tmux while being connected to your EC2 instance.

 To install tmux: